abimek/c_compiler/README.md

 bootstrap this thing if it works, although IDK if I really want to reimplement the entirety of the language again in another langague.

+## Lessons Learned from this project

+* Wrap objects using unique_ptr
+* Use more polymorphism in codebase
+* Split up datastructures used throughout the codebase (IE: AST Tree) into their own files / namespaces.
+* Need to incorproate a checker / validator for my statements

 ## Important Node

 I need to implment proper C++ memory handling, especially with my usage of